ICG : Notification of Share Transaction

 Notification of Share Transaction

-The Company has received notification that on 3 October 2022 Kathryn Purves, a Non-Executive Director of the Company, bought 10,000 ordinary shares in the Company at a price of 974 pence per share.
+The Company has received notification that on 4 October 2022 Vijay Bharadia, a Director of the Company, bought 5,000 ordinary shares in the Company at a price of 1033.46 pence per share.

-As a result of this transaction Kathryn Purves and her connected persons hold a total of 20,737 ordinary shares, being 0.007% of the ordinary share capital of the Company (excluding treasury shares).
+As a result of this transaction Vijay Bharadia and his connected persons hold a total of 39,170 ordinary shares, being 0.001% of the ordinary share capital of the Company (excluding treasury shares).

 Contacts: